 To quickly get an idea of what is Archiduino, what can it do for you and how it can improve your life, we think the best way is a list of FAQ (frequently asked questions) and related answers.
 Our FAQs are presented as a dialogue, as if you were here talking to us.
-Some of them may look a little basic, but we do believe that everyone has the right to learn.
-Don’t you?
+To expert people’s eyes, some of them may look a little basic but – hey – we do believe that everyone has the right to learn.

 What is Archiduino?